Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

-Click for DetailsThe card at the right of the cross represents an approaching influence or something to be embraced.
+Click for DetailsThe card in the lower left represents how your partner sees you.
 Ace of Cups: The seed of a new relationship or spiritual journey - perhaps as yet unseen.
 An opportunity for joy, contentment, fertility, or enlightenment.
 Coming to understand the emotional needs of those around you.
 May represent an unexpected message, a chance meeting, or the start of a friendship or romance.

-Click for DetailsThe card second from the bottom of the staff represents your environment and the people you are interacting with.
+Click for DetailsThe card in the lower right represents what your partner feels about you.
 Three of Wands (Virtue): Personal fortitude and strength of character.
 Accumulated power set in motion towards a distant goal.
 The initiation of an enduring partnership based on absolute trust.
 Honor maintained in a time of desperate struggle.
 Taking full responsibility for a decision, and bearing the solitude of leadership.